What is tang zhong or water roux?

-The tang zhong or water roux (gelling starch) is an ancient Eastern technique, a small pre-baked dough that guarantees leavened sweet and soft and hydrated.
+The tang zhong or water roux (gelling starch) is an ancient Eastern technique, a small pre-baked composed of pure flours or starches and a liquid part, cooked which guarantees leavened and soft and hydrated sweets.

 It replaces butter and eggs in the preparations and allows a longer shelf life without altering the taste and softness.